 To this end, we introduce \textit{Distributional Inverse Reinforcement Learning} (DistIRL), a novel framework that explicitly models both the distributional nature of reward and the return.
 This allows us to capture stochasticity not only from transitions and policies but also from the reward function itself.
-Specifically, for reward learning, instead of matching expected returns as in MaxEntIRL, we propose to match the full return distribution using a First-order Stochastic Dominance (FSD) criterion.
-This allows us to capture not only the mean but also higher-order moments of the return distribution and thus capturing the full landscape of reward distributions, leading to a richer and more faithful estimate of the underlying reward structure.
+Specifically, for reward learning, instead of matching expected returns as in MaxEntIRL, we propose to compare full return distributions using a First-order Stochastic Dominance (FSD) criterion.
+This allows us to capture not only the mean but also higher-order moments of the return distribution and thus capture the full landscape of reward distributions, leading to a richer and more faithful estimate of the underlying reward structure.
 To the best of our knowledge, \textit{this is the first offline IRL framework to learn full reward distributions in a principled manner while also learning distribution-aware policies.}

 It is important to note that while our framework incorporates risk-sensitive policy learning, risk sensitivity primarily serves as a mechanism that enables robust reward distribution learning in the offline IRL setting.
 The connection is explained in detail in Sec.~\ref{sec:risk-aware-policy-learning}.
 Our contributions in this paper are summarized as follows:\\ (1) \textbf{Reward Distribution Learning.} We propose an intuitive framework for learning reward distributions in the offline IRL setting.
-With FSD objective emphasizing the match of the entire distribution, we are able to learning reward distributions beyond the first moment.\\ (2) \textbf{Distribution-aware Policy Learning.} Our algorithm learns the return distribution and recovers the distribution-aware policy, extending the modeling capability of IRL frameworks towards a broader range of behavior analyses and facilitating imitation learning in risk-sensitive scenarios.\\ (3) \textbf{Theoretical Analysis.} We develop a convergence-rate analysis for the proposed algorithm for solving DistIRL, showing that the algorithm converges with $\mathcal{O}(\varepsilon^{-2})$ iteration complexity.\\ (4) \textbf{Empirical Validation.} We demonstrate that our method recovers meaningful reward distributions on synthetic and real-world datasets, including neurobehavioral data (first-time studied for IRL).
+With an FSD objective emphasizing the entire distribution, we are able to learn reward distributions beyond the first moment.\\ (2) \textbf{Distribution-aware Policy Learning.} Our algorithm learns the return distribution and recovers the distribution-aware policy, extending the modeling capability of IRL frameworks towards a broader range of behavior analyses and facilitating imitation learning in risk-sensitive scenarios.\\ (3) \textbf{Theoretical Analysis.} We develop a convergence-rate analysis for the proposed algorithm for solving DistIRL, showing that the algorithm converges with $\mathcal{O}(\varepsilon^{-2})$ iteration complexity.\\ (4) \textbf{Empirical Validation.} We demonstrate that our method recovers meaningful reward distributions on synthetic and real-world datasets, including neurobehavioral data.
 Our algorithm also achieves state-of-the-art performance on high-dimensional robotic control tasks in offline IRL settings.